AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Windows_password.md

 ### **NOTICE :**

-This file is locked while Windows is running, meaning we cannot access it directly unless booted into another OS (like Linux) or using specialized tools.
+This file is locked while Windows is running, meaning we cannot access it directly unless booted into another OS (like Linux) or using specialized tools. like---

+Online without changing the os : Mimikatz , pwdump / fgdump ,  **Cain & Abel (legacy)**

 -------------------
 **2.How can you change a Windows password without logging in?**